 The majority of the screenings sponsored by the CSUN Cinematheque support the academic mission of the Cinema and Television Arts Department.
 These are provided in conjunction with a class lecture or Q&A. Seating is reserved for those students enrolled in the course.

 However, a number of screenings and events are open to the public.
-Those screenings are listed on the OPEN SCREENING SCHEDULE.
+Those screenings are listed on the PUBLIC SCREENING SCHEDULE.

-The Alan Armer Theater is located in Manzanita Hall, Auditorium Room 100.
+The Elaine and Alan Armer Screening Room is located in Manzanita Hall, Auditorium Room 100.